Statement for JATO Dynamics Ltd and its Subsidiaries

 - Market related pay and reward, which is reviewed annually

 Our suppliers span a wide range of industries including information technology, marketing, insurance and facilities management.
 We also work with professionals, consultants and contractors.

 We are committed to taking appropriate precautions against modern slavery or human trafficking in our supply chain or in any part of our business.

 JATO’s Code of Conduct is applicable to all staff and reflects our commitment to acting ethically and with integrity in all our business relationships.
 It outlines our zero-tolerance approach to slavery and human trafficking.

-We recognise that JATO is exposed to greater risk through its suppliers, especially those based in some less developed or developing countries.
-We recently reviewed our supply chain in India, and have sent letters to the suppliers to our Indian business requesting them to confirm their anti-slavery commitment.
-Looking forward we intend to take similar action in other higher risk areas of our supply chain.
+We recognise that JATO may be exposed to greater risk through its suppliers.
+To date we have reviewed our supply chain in India and Turkey and have sent letters to the suppliers to our Indian and Turkish businesses requesting them to confirm their anti-slavery commitment.
+Looking forward we intend to take similar action in other higher risk areas of our supply chain

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015.

 To download a copy of this statement then please click here.